-90.60 ANIMALS OR FOWL AT LARGE.
+90.60 ANIMALS OR FOWL AT LARGE

 (A) It is unlawful for any medium/large animal(s) of any kind to be running at-large within the city limits of Weston.

 (B) Fowl must be confined to the owner(s) property.